corvus-dotnet/Corvus.Pipelines/README.md

 If you have semantics which are better expressed by writing your own custom operator like this, then do so.

 Don't turn your code inside out to fit the _wrap, bind, unwrap_ model.
 Instead, try to create "semantically complete" packages of code - functions that express a well-bounded unit of value.

-# Concepts

-A lot of the language used in this project is heavily overloaded with meaning in other domains, so it is useful to familiarize ourselves with some common terms, and what we take them to mean in this domain.

-There is a separate document in this repository called [ubiquitous-language.md](./docs/ubiquitous-language.md) which includes these definitions in alphabetized form for easy reference.